KrishnaMehta123/Suggestedits/docs/Engagements/webhooks-overview/setup-webhooks.md

 Webhook authorization on CleverTap ensures that only verified sources can send data through your Webhooks.
 It uses one of the following methods:

 * **No authentication**: Authenticate users by adding credentials such as a password or token via the *Headers* tab.
-* **Basic Authorization**: Authenticate using a username and password in the request headers to verify the sender’s identity.
+* **Basic Authorization**: Authenticate using a username and password in the request headers to verify the sender's identity.
 * **OAuth 2.0**: Authenticate requests by obtaining an access token from CleverTap and adding the token to the request headers to ensure that only authorized systems can send data.

 ## Basic Authentication